 Do I Need Emergency Dental Care?

 First, call a dentist’s office.
 The staff can ask questions about your injuries and determine whether you need to come into the office or go to urgent care.
 Call your dentist even outside of their normal business hours: they may have an answering service or an emergency line.
+In general, if something hurts, you may have an emergency.
+Injuries that require immediate dental care include:

 • Knocking out an adult tooth